libyal/winreg-kb/docs/sources/system-keys/Environment-variables.md

 <RootKey>\Microsoft\Windows NT\CurrentVersion
 ```

-The contents of the value should be a string, e.g.
+The contents of the value should be a string, for example:

 ```
 C:\Windows\